rustyeddy/rustyeddy.com/content/projects/sensor-station.md

 image: https://rustyeddy.sfo2.digitaloceanspaces.com/SensorStation.png
 ---

-SensorStation is built with an esp32 WRoom32 development board, with a temprature sensor and a standard wifi connection, it is able to periodically broadcast the local temprature via MQTT.
+SensorStation is built with an esp32 WRoom32 development board and a connected temprature sensor with on chip wifi.
+The software runs an event loop with a timer periodically broadcasting the local current temperature via MQTT.

+> TODO: place a pic of the breadboard

 ## Features

 Thermo32 has the following features currently implemented:

-1. Temprature sampling with tmp36
+1. Temperature sampling with a [tmp36 temperature](https://learn.adafruit.com/tmp36-temperature-sensor)
-2. Wifi connection to broadcast temprature
+2. On chip Wifi connection for Internet access
-3. MQTT client to advertise temprature to broker
+3. MQTT client to advertise temperature to broker
-4. LED is flashed to indicate temprature has been sampled and broadcast.
+4. LED flashes to indicate temperature has been sampled and broadcast.
 5. ESP-IDF / FreeRTOS, small, concurrent efficient and flexible.